 Fraud and Insolvency

-In insolvency, fraud can occur by means of fraudulent trading by company directors.
-Directors intend on defrauding creditors and customers; hence this distinguishes fraudulent from wrongful trading.
+In insolvency, fraud can occur by means of fraudulent trading.
+Directors can be intent on defrauding creditors and customers; hence this distinguishes fraudulent from wrongful trading.
 (See our page here).
 Whilst going through insolvency proceedings, directors will withdraw company assets.
-Likewise, fraud can be done when directors prevent insolvency officers from carrying out their jobs.
-Directors may try to maximise money coming in before going into liquidation.
-The intention must be proven, for fraud to be accused.
+Likewise, fraud can happen when directors prevent insolvency officers from carrying out their jobs.
+The intention must be proven for a charge of fraud.
 Severe penalties exist – being fined, disqualified and held personally liable.